 To anticipate unexpected disruption (e.g. natural disaster, social unrest, etc) on the Bank's operation in the main office, the Bank has established since 2005, a Disaster Recovery Center (DRC) located in Gedung German Center, BSD Tangerang which is set up as a back-up office, and as the alternative for the main office in Jakarta.
 To increase staff confidence, competence and readiness in facing unexpected disruption on the Bank's operation, the Bank has been conducting regular Call Tree Testing and Business Contingency Planning (BCP) exercises.

-During 2010 the Bank has conducted the exercise on 9th December with satisfactory result.
+During 2011 the Bank has conducted two exercises on 14th July and 24th November with satisfactory result.

 Financial Performance

 I. Balance Sheet

 Assets